 All this time I've just been trying to look cool so no one will realise what's going on inside.
 But what's wrong with putting on a little show?"

 Berserk Button: He's the first to admit that Sakuya's kind of a pain, but just about the only thing that can break Yuuya's cool is a genuine threat to his little brother.

 Big Brother Instinct: He genuinely cares for Sakuya in spite of being treated like dirt by him.
 To the point where he defied his stepfather's orders to abandon his egg and switched it with his stepfather's own egg instead so that Sakuya could have a family and home.
 He shows lesser aspects of this, wanting to protect other characters, throughout the rest of both games.

 In Holiday Star's TDTNS chapter he even serves this role for Ryouta when he must counsel Ryouta's insecurities about beloved childhood friend Hiyoko possibly abandoning Ryouta in favor of somebirdie else's romance.

-Bi the Way: "I'm always straight in love...well, most of the time."
+Bi the Way: "I’m always straight, in love.
+Almost always."

 Butt Monkey: In the manga and especially the drama CDs.

 Chivalrous Pervert: He tells Hiyoko among other things that doves reach sexual maturity after only one year and interprets the act of looking at nest-building materials in a specific way.

 Cool People Rebel Against Authority: In game it seems like he's seen as possibly the coolest member of the cast, an 'infamous studmuffin' who often doesn't even go to class.
 Then there's the fourth chapter of Holiday Star.

 Are you going to follow his orders just because he's the king?